-- 1. Press the key to access the menu items/features. - 2.
-Use the and keys to scroll through the items/features until the PROB feature is being displayed. - 3.
-Press the key to edit the diameter setting.
-The edit icon will be illuminated and flashing. - 4.
-Use the + and keys to select the diameter option.
+- 2) Use the keys to scroll through the items/features until the PROB feature is being displayed. - 3) Press the key to edit the diameter setting.
+The edit icon will be illuminated and flashing. - 4) Use the keys to select the diameter option.

-NOTE: Pressing the key prior to pressing the measurement screen without saving changes.
+Note: Pressing the key prior to pressing the key will abort to the measurement screen without saving changes.

-5. When the desired PROB setting is displayed, press the diameter and return to the measurement screen.
+5) When the desired PROB setting is displayed, press the key to set the diameter and return to the measurement screen.